PipelinePionee-rs/Sauron/docs/technology.md

 ## Nginx
-Nginx is used as a reverse proxy for our application.
-It helps handle incoming requests efficiently and improves the overall performance and security of our services.
+Nginx is used as a reverse proxy for our backend API, and to serve our static html and javascript files.
+Since stability and performance is our goal, Nginx is the obvious choice.